stvhwrd/SmoothStreamsTV-playlist/README.md

 A few people have sent me emails, and while I *really* appreciate the feedback, emails can get lost or buried.
 GitHub Issues will stick with the project, and are the best way to ensure that the issue is resolved.

-Thank you to everyone who gave me feedback on the first iteration of this project!
+Thank you to everyone who has given me feedback on this project!
 Please Star or Watch the repo to stay updated.